opensearch-project/documentation-website/_dashboards/reporting-cli.md

 ### Step 3: Run the push commands

+You need to get several commands from the AWS ECR Console to run within the Dockerfile directory.

 1. After you create your repository, select it from **Private repositories**.
 1. Choose **view push commands**.
-1. In **Push commands for opensearch-reporting-cli**, copy and run each command sequentially in the Dockerfile directory.
+1. Copy and run each command shown in **Push commands for opensearch-reporting-cli** sequentially in the Dockerfile directory.

-You need to get several commands from the AWS ECR Console to run within the Dockerfile directory.
 For more details about docker push commands, see [Pushing a Docker image](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html) in the Amazon ECR user guide.

 ### Step 4: Create a lambda function with the container image